 Our discovery, in this case, included constructing a detailed outline of what Dupont knew about benzene and when they knew it.
 The awful truth is that perhaps no one knew more about benzene than Dupont.
 In an internal memo, we discovered, Dupont’s executives even discussed the danger of benzene in other Dupont labs as early as 1943.
 Yet, the employees in this Dupont lab were not warned of the risk of death posed by benzene until 33 years later.

 Our client was severely burned on a drilling platform in dry dock.
-His case had been turned down by two law firms prior to our firm accepting it.
+Two law firms had turned down his case prior to our firm accepting it.
 He was told he would only recover workers’ compensation benefits of a few hundred dollars a week.

-While working on the platform, our client was hit with a stream of highly-pressured, flaming hydrocarbon residue that shot out of a pipe which was being cut with a torch by a fellow employee.
+While working on the platform, our client was hit with a stream of highly pressured, flaming hydrocarbon residue that shot out of a pipe that was being cut with a torch by a fellow employee.
 Our client was burned over 80% of his body.
-He lost fingers and parts of his ears, hands, legs and torso.
+He lost fingers and parts of his ears, hands, legs, and torso.
 He suffered for weeks in the burn unit of Methodist Hospital in Houston.
-He had to be bathed in a vat every day and his raw wounds had to be scrubbed to prevent infection.
+He had to be bathed in a vat every day, and his raw wounds had to be scrubbed to prevent infection.
 He had successive surgeries to amputate dying skin and tissue.
 The horror of his recovery caused him temporary insanity.
-While all of this was happening inside the hospital, his first team of lawyers was telling his wife the case was only covered by the Longshore Act and they would never obtain a recovery in court.
+While all of this was happening inside the hospital, his first team of lawyers was telling his wife the Longshore Act only covered the case and they would never obtain a recovery in court.